The 7 Best Cooling Pillows for Night Sweats (Tested)

 Most solid memory foam pillows sleep notoriously hot, but the TEMPUR-Cloud Breeze Dual Cooling pillow breaks that rule.
 Tempur-Pedic applies a thick layer of proprietary TEMPUR-Breeze gel on both sides of the pillow, ensuring you get a cool surface regardless of how often you flip it.
 The core features medium-firm, highly adaptive TEMPUR material that provides incredible pressure relief and isolates motion perfectly.
 We found it exceptionally supportive for back sleepers who need steady contouring around the cervical spine.
 The cooling gel pads maintain a surface temperature roughly 3 degrees cooler than room temperature for the first crucial 45 minutes of sleep.

+After 6 weeks of daily use, the foam retained its exact shape without any permanent indentations.
 The high profile and dense nature of the TEMPUR foam make this pillow too thick and rigid for most stomach sleepers.
 It is also exceptionally heavy, weighing over six pounds, which makes shifting it during the night cumbersome.
-If you need maximum pressure relief and a highly noticeable initial cooling shock to fall asleep faster, this dual-sided design delivers exactly what you need.

 4. Slumber Cloud Core Down Alternative Pillow